NATIONAL VISION HOLDINGS, INC. - GuruFocus.com

 Did you lose money on investments in National Vision Holdings?
-If so, please visit National Vision Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.
+If so, please visit National Vision Holdings, Inc. Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or [email protected] to discuss your rights.

 NEW YORK, Feb.
-3, 2023 /PRNewswire/ -- BERNSTEIN Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of National Vision Holdings, Inc. ("National Vision" or the "Company") (NASDAQ: EYE) between May 13, 2021 and May 9, 2022, inclusive (the "Class Period").
+07, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of National Vision Holdings, Inc. (“National Vision” or the “Company”) ( EYE) between May 13, 2021 and May 9, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Northern District of Georgia and alleges violations of the Securities Exchange Act of 1934.

 National Vision is an optical retailer that provides eye exams, eyeglasses, and contact lenses to value-seeking and lower-income consumers.